 I rarely paint on canvas, but prefer to use an acid-free watercolour board which consists of mould made watercolour paper which has been applied onto strong board, this is great as it eliminates the need for stretching and means I can apply multiple washes.
 I also prefer the NOT surface so that where I want the paint to remain thinly applied, I can still achieve smooth brushstrokes.

 My main medium is Acrylic paint, but I also enjoy painting in Oils and the watercolour medium Gouache.
 I enjoy the fact that Acrylic provides me with the best of both worlds; a water-based medium that can be thinned for washes and a paint that can be applied as Oils, in thicker layers that when dry becomes permanent and completely stable.
-View Art for Sale.
+View more of Jacqueline's Wall Art

 My main palette consists of the primary colours and two whites, usually Titanium and Zinc.
 I also love to use Yellow Ochre and Burnt Sienna.
 I occasionally use a Mars and Ivory Black, but I always mix with other colours in order to achieve the right tone for the situation.
 When painting a black animal's fur, for example, the colour is never just black.
 If you look closely you will see many tones of blues, browns, purples etc. Click link to view one of my black cat paintings Black Cat Painting.